4 Fundamental techniques to Master Volleyball Setting

 What is a volleyball setter?

-The setters position in volleyball is one of the most important players on the court!
+The setters position in Volleyball is one of the most important players on the court!
 I often compare the position to the “quarter back in football” because of the similarities seen in both roles.
 Just like a quarter back in football, a volleyball setter is responsible for “setting up” the team’s offense.
 The setter chooses who to distribute the ball to which is the most impactful role for your team’s offense.
+The setter uses over-hand passing to set up their offensive hitters, and that takes a lot of practice and technique to master.

 1st contact) Pass